 "Initial Portfolio" means the portfolio composed of four, income producing, retail investment properties acquired on November 29, 2012.
+Subsequently, two of these properties have been disposed of leaving two properties comprised of 83,040 sq. ft.

 "Investment Committee" means the investment committee of the Board of Trustees.